 Horizontal surfaces are magnets for clutter (kitchen counters, coffee table, dining room table, bathroom counter, dressers, desks).
 And clutter begets clutter.
 In order to combat this, I keep as little as possible on counters and try to clear things off the table, etc when I’m done using them or before I leave the room.
 It makes a huge difference.

 Three and three.

 I forget where I read this, but it suggested to go through each room once a month and throw away three things.
 Then choose three things to donate.
 It’s an easy way to start decluttering.
 And fairly addictive!

 Don’t ever leave the kitchen with dirty dishes in the sink.
 Period.

 Difficult, but effective.
+This is one of the best tips to keep your kitchen cleaned I have ever heard.
 It taught me how to clean as I go, an elusive concept before.
 (This is the hardest for me, so I let it slide.)

 So many people are great at cleaning up after themselves without a second thought.
 Me?
 Not so much.
 So these rules help keep me in check.
 And, sure, there are times where I am lazy about it, and I have a lot of room for growth (I really want to be able to only check my email twice a day.
 Must develop self-control!), but I have the tools to get back on track and not just let it all snowball until I’m living in a cluttered, messy pit again.
 Mostly?
 I’m really, really happy that I get to live in a fairly tidy, super functional little apartment.